amcginlay/eks-demos/doc/11-loadbalancer-services/README.md

-# K8s LoadBalancer Services - because the world outside needs to talk to our cluster
+# K8s LoadBalancer Services - because the world needs to talk to our cluster

 Upgrade to a LoadBalancer service which also supports external request distribution over an AWS ELB, then check the services.
 ```bash